benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - I'm a huge basketball fan; love playing & watching
-- Got so excited when I found this NBA Go CLI
+- Got so excited when I was told about the NBA Go CLI
 - I use VS Code, which has the terminal pane right at the bottom
 - So I could literally be following the game and coding at the same time!